 Me: “I think this is good for today.”

 Gentleman: “What about the other sheet of plywood?
 Do you want to cut that?”

 Me: “Are you kidding me??!!!?
 You didn’t get the other sheet cut evenly!
 One fourth of an inch might as well be a mile when I’m trying to put this thing together!!
 These have got to be EXACTLY the same width or it is going to look HORRIBLE!
 No way am I going to have you cut the other sheet!”

-Actually, I didn’t say that to the gentleman at Home Depot.
-I said that to myself in the van on the way home from Home Depot, because I am much too polite to say that to an actual person.
+Actually, I didn’t say that to the gentleman at the store.
+I said that to myself in the van on the way home, because I am much too polite to say that to an actual person.
 What I actually said was “I think this is good for today.
 I’ll take care of that another time.”